How To Care For and Fertilize Pepper Plants For Big Harvests

 An infographic listing all the potential nutrient deficiency of a pepper plant including visual images of what that deficiency would look like in a leaf.

-Essential Secondary nutrients and minerals for Pepper growth
+Essential Secondary Nutrients and Minerals for Pepper growth

 Calcium, iron, and magnesium are the three secondary nutrients required for healthy, well-developed pepper plants that will yield lots of fruit.